openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hpe-3par-driver.rst

 * ``hpe3par:flash_cache`` - The flash-cache policy, which can be turned on and off by setting the value to ``true`` or ``false``.

+LDAP authentication is supported if the 3PAR is configured to do so.

 Enable the HPE 3PAR Fibre Channel and iSCSI drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~